*This post may contain affiliate links, please see my disclosure

 The other problem was only 3 of the 7 people could get credit cards to earn the rewards.
 So it was looking like we needed 300,000 miles just for the tickets on 3 credit cards.
 But then I found a sweet loophole.

-The British Airways VISA credit card comes with a bonus of 50,000 miles after $2,000 spent in 90 days, so we signed all 3 of us up for the card.
+For a limited time, the Chase® British Airways Visa Signature® credit card comes with a LARGE bonus offer, so we signed all 3 of us up for the card.
 That means we just earned 6 round trip tickets to Hawaii on only 3 credit cards!
 BOOYAH!

-And since we need 7 tickets, I was able to transfer the extra miles needed from my Chase Ink Bold credit card.
+And since we need 7 tickets, I was able to transfer the extra miles needed from my Chase Ultimate Rewards account.
 We needed about 10,000 miles extra to book the 7th tickets, so I just hopped over to the Chase Ultimate Rewards portal and made a quick transfer to British Airways.
 Done and done.

 So then all I had to do was look for Alaska Airline “Super Saver” tickets to Hawaii, or the ones that cost 20k miles each way.
 They sell out quickly, so we are booking our vacation about 11 months out.
 Here’s what it looks like on the Alaska Air website.